micahcowan/bobbin/README.md

 - Anything past position `$FFFF` in the file will be mapped into Auxiliary RAM, wrapping around again at memory location `$0000` of auxiliary RAM.
 Thus, file position `$1000` corresponds to location `$1000` in the "main" RAM, while file position `$11000` corresponds to location `$1000` in the "auxiliary" RAM bank.
 - File locations `$C000` thru `$CFFF`, and `$1C000` thru `$1CFFF`, are *not* mapped into their corrsponding locations in addressable memory as described in the previous bullet point, since RAM is never mapped to those locations (they are reserved for slotted peripheral firmware).
 They are instead mapped to the "alternate" 4k RAM banks ("main RAM bank 1" and "auxilliary RAM bank 2", respectively), which are accessed at region `$D000` thru `$DFFF` (but *only* when appropriate soft switches have been activated).

-If the file's contents would exceed the end of even auxilliary memory (128k), additional contents are silently discarded.
+If the file's contents would exceed the end of even auxilliary memory (128k), **bobbin** will exit with an error.

 ##### --load-at, --load-loc  *arg*